ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/configuring_behavior_server.md

 Type: `string` Default: `"disabled"`

 :   The introspection mode for services and actions.
-Options are "disabled", "metadata", "contents".
+Options are `"disabled"`, `"metadata"`, `"contents"`.

 ### **`behavior_plugins`**